HermiTech-LLC/NeuronForge/README.md

     python3 main.py
     ```

+> IMPORTANT
-## Usage Instructions
+> ## Usage Instructions
+>

-### Constructing a Neural Network
+> ### Constructing a Neural Network

-1. **Select Model Type**: Choose from Feedforward, Convolutional, or Recurrent neural networks.
+> 1. **Select Model Type**: Choose from Feedforward, Convolutional, or Recurrent neural networks.
-2. **Configure Layer Sizes**: Specify sizes for input, hidden, and output layers.
+> 2. **Configure Layer Sizes**: Specify sizes for input, hidden, and output layers.
-3. **Build the Network**: Click the "Build Neural Network" button to initialize the network.
+> 3. **Build the Network**: Click the "Build Neural Network" button to initialize the network.

  ### Training a Neural Network

  1. **Upload CSV File**: Use the "Upload CSV File" button to upload your dataset.
 Ensure the CSV file has input features in columns and target values in the last column.
  2. **Train the Network**: Click the "Train Neural Network" button to start the training process.
 The application will display the training loss as it progresses.

    - **Feedforward Networks**: Standard training using the specified layer structure.
    - **Convolutional Networks**: Ensure the input size forms a perfect square for proper reshaping.
    - **Recurrent Networks**: Requires an Omniverse API key for training.
 Enter the API key in the designated field before training.

 ### Visualizing the Neural Network